 Identifying potential causes helps address feline sadness more effectively.
 Major life changes top the list of common triggers.
 Moving to a new home disrupts everything familiar, scents, sounds, spatial layout, territory boundaries.
 Even traveling with your cat can create lingering emotional effects.
 The stress of transport and unfamiliar environments takes an emotional toll that doesn’t always resolve immediately upon returning home.

 Changes in household composition hit cats hard.
 The loss of a companion animal, whether feline, canine, or another species, can trigger genuine grief.
 Cats form deep bonds with other household pets, and their absence leaves a palpable void.
 Similarly, a human family member moving out, whether for college, work, or other reasons, disrupts established relationships and routines.
+Grief responses in cats have been documented in observational studies.

 New additions to the household present different challenges.
 A new pet, especially another cat, can make a resident cat feel displaced, threatened, or jealous.
 New human babies bring noise, attention shifts, and routine disruptions.
 Even positive changes require adjustment periods that can manifest as temporary sadness or stress.